How to Experience Intimacy with God

 DESPERATE PRAYER

-Let the priests, the ministers of the Lord, weep between the porch and the altar, and let them say, Spare thy people, O Lord, and give not thine heritage to reproach, that the heathen should rule over them: wherefore should they say among the people, Where is their God?
-(Joel 2:17)
+Therefore also now, saith the Lord, turn ye even to me with all your heart, and with fasting, and with weeping, and with mourning. ...Let the priests, the ministers of the Lord, weep between the porch and the altar, and let them say, Spare thy people, O Lord, and give not thine heritage to reproach, that the heathen should rule over them: wherefore should they say among the people, Where is their God?
+(Joel 2:12,17)

 While Ezra was praying and confessing, weeping and throwing himself down before the house of God, a large crowd of Israelites, men, women and children, gathered around him.
 They too wept bitterly (Ezra 10:1).

-So Hannah rose up … And she was in bitterness of soul, and prayed unto the LORD, and wept sore (1 Sam 1:9-10).
+So Hannah rose up … And she was in bitterness of soul, and prayed unto the LORD, and wept sore (1Sam.
+1:9-10).

 When Mordecai learned of all that had been done, he tore his clothes, put on sackcloth and ashes, and went out into the city, wailing loudly and bitterly (Esther 4:10).

-When I weep and fast, I must endure scorn (Psalms 69:10).
+When I weep and fast, I must endure scorn (Ps.
+69:10).

 Because your heart was responsive and you humbled yourself before the Lord when you heard what I have spoken against this place and its people, that they would become accursed and laid waste, and because you tore your robes and wept in my presence, I have heard you, declares the Lord (2 King 22:19).

 In those days was Hezekiah sick unto death.
 And the prophet Isaiah the son of Amoz came to him, and said unto him, Thus saith the LORD, Set thine house in order; for thou shalt die, and not live. …And Hezekiah wept sore.
 And it came to pass, afore Isaiah was gone out into the middle court, that the word of the LORD came to him, saying, Turn again, and tell Hezekiah the captain of my people, Thus saith the LORD, the God of David thy father, I have heard thy prayer, I have seen thy tears: behold, I will heal thee: on the third day thou shalt go up unto the house of the LORD.
-And I will add unto thy days fifteen years; and I will deliver thee and this city out of the hand of the king of Assyria; and I will defend this city for mine own sake, and for my servant David's sake (2 King 20:1-6).
+And I will add unto thy days fifteen years; and I will deliver thee and this city out of the hand of the king of Assyria; and I will defend this city for mine own sake, and for my servant David's sake (2King.
+20:1-6).

 Now ask yourself what would have happened if Hezekiah’s response was slightly different.
 What if he simply prayed for mercy without shedding a single tear?
 Would God have still healed him?
 Perhaps so.
 But God may not have added an additional fifteen years to his life span or spared his kingdom.
 Yet we see that because Hezekiah's response was perfect, and he offered God something that could be heard (prayer) and observed (tears), God answered his prayer and gave him far better than he could have expected otherwise.

-Now let's shift our attention to examine the lifestyle of Jesus in the area of prayer.
+Now let's shift our attention to the lifestyle of Jesus in the area of prayer.
 The book of Hebrews gives us the best snapshot of Christ's prayer life.
 Notice:

 Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared (Heb.
 5:7).